civican/legisinfo/44-1/bills/C-29/bill_text.md

 Sending of articles of incorporation

-Not agent of Her Majesty
+Not agent of His Majesty

 Qualified donee